spd75/spd75.github.io/_pages/aad_hardware-design.md

 </p>
 <br>

 The values for the resistors we received from the previous projects are the ones that used these buttons.
-After seeing their frame for their project, we decided to make our own.
-The buttons did give us some trouble, which is explained in more depth below in the software section.

 <br>
 <p align = "center">
 <img src="/images/a_images/hardware/all.png" alt="image" style="width:64%">
 </p>
 <p align = "center">
-Schematic including all buttons and LEDS - note that buttons and LEDs are together in real life, but we separated them to simplify visuals
+Schematic including all buttons and LEDS - note that buttons and LEDs are together in real life, but we separated them here to simplify visuals
 </p>
 <br>